bambora-na/beanstream-java/README.md

-As with makePayment using your configured Beanstream API instance (Gateway object instance) call the voidPayment method of the PaymentAPI.
+As with makePayment using your configured Beanstream API instance (Gateway object instance) call the voidPayment method of the PaymentAPI. if  the voidPayment is success you won't have any exception, if no you need to handle the exception. you can get a list of all Beanstream response codes at http://support.beanstream.com/docs/response-message-codes-descriptions.htm.

 ```java
 String paymentId = ....;